Treat customer care like an customer centric inbound sales opportunity. Here’s why.

 Lesson 5- Be true to your word.
 Do what you say you are going to do or don’t say it.

-Customer centric inbound processes have a profound impact on the customer experience.
+A customer centric inbound sales process has a profound impact on the customer experience.
 Make it a positive experience.
 Firms spends lots of marketing dollars acquiring customers, don’t fall short when it comes to retaining customers.
 It is costly.